grezniczek/redcap_autofill/README.md

 - `value`: The value* to be filled - **required**.
 - `group`: A group name (widgets can control specific groups) - _optional_.
 - `overwrite`: Indicates whether autofill should overwrite already set field values - _optional_ (default: `false`).
+- `clearCheckbox`: Indicates whether autofill should overwrite already set field values - _optional_ (default: `false`).

 _*Special case:_ Checkboxes - here, autofill values need to be set in a special syntax: `code,other,...`, i.e. specify the code values for each checkbox that should be set to a checked state (separate multiple values with commas).
+If instead of checking, unchecking is the desired action, then the extended syntax must be used with the `clearCheckbox` option set to true (`overwrite` will always assumed to be on in this case).

 ### @AUTOFILL-FORM and @AUTOFILL-SURVEY